-■AF Intelligent The camera automatically determines the focus point on the screen and focuses there (intelligent AF). • Face detection (page 93) operates automatically. ☐AF Spot This mode takes readings of a small area in the center of the image.
-This setting works well with focus lock (page 89). ⊞ Multi When you half-press the shutter button while this setting selected, the camera will select the optimum Auto Focus area from among nine possible areas.
-The focus frame of the area where the camera focuses will be displayed in green.
+■AF Intelligent The camera automatically determines the focus point on the screen and focuses there (intelligent AF). • Face detection (page 89) operates automatically. □AF Spot This mode takes readings of a small area in the center of the image.
+This setting works well with focus lock (page 85).
 Tracking When you half-press the shutter button while this setting is selected, the focus frame will follow the movement of the subject.